Install Istio in ambient mode

 Deploy the Istio ambient control plane

-Verify that the components of the Istio ambient mesh and the Istio CNI pods are successfully installed.
-Because the ztunnel and the CNI are deployed as daemon sets, the number of ztunnel pods and CNI pods each equal the number of nodes in your cluster.
+Verify that the components of the Istio ambient control plane are successfully installed.
+Because the Istio CNI is deployed as a daemon set, the number of CNI pods equals the number of nodes in your cluster.
 Note that it might take a few seconds for the pods to become available.

 Example output:

-To send requests to sample apps from outside your Gloo Mesh Core setup, you can use the following gateway lifecycle manager resource to also deploy an Istio ingress gateway.
-Note that in an ambient service mesh, gateways do not require an ambient profile.
+Optional: To send requests to sample apps from outside your Gloo Mesh Core setup, you can deploy an Istio ingress gateway.

 RUNNING